By SUSIE LLOYD

 We need more prayer, not less

 In times of plague or hardship, especially now with the churches closed and public masses suspended, what we need is more prayer, not less.
 And we need to do it together — even if we are miles apart.
-That is why Pope Francis has taken to the airwaves in recent weeks with his Urbi et Orbi blessing, and with his public rosary.
+That is why Pope Francis has took to the airwaves months back with his Urbi et Orbi blessing, and with his public rosary.
 He is reminding us that we are members of a family whose Father is God.

 The Spirit itself bears witness with our spirit that we are children of God, and if children, then heirs, heirs of God and joint heirs with Christ, if only we suffer with him so that we may also be glorified with him.